 How to Get Around Tamarindo

-The town of Tamarindo is not very big and from the town center, you’re in walking distance of restaurants, the beach and shops.
+Tamarindo is not very big and from downtown Tamarindo, you’re in walking distance of restaurants, the beach and shops.
 It is not absolutely necessary to rent a car in Tamarindo.

-However, if you want to explore outside of Tamarindo, then you must rent a car.
-A 4wd or high clearance car is highly recommended if you want to explore.
-Highly recommended to visit areas such as Nosara, Rincon de la Vieja and Bijagua.
-Even to Playa Avellanas, a high car is recommended.
+However, if you want to explore outside of Tamarindo, then the best way is to rent a car.
+A 4wd or high clearance car is highly recommended if you want to explore down the Pacific Coast or to the inland rainforests.
+From Tamarindo, you can visit other great destinations in Costa Rica such as Nosara, Rincon de la Vieja National Park, Playas del Coco and Bijagua.

 Without a car, you will have to book guided tours with roundtrip transportation as public transportation in this area is sorely lacking.
 Want to book tours?
 Get our discount for Tamarindo day tours here!